OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/administrator/log-viewer.md

 **No. of max backup global log files:** Select the maximum number of backup files to store, excluding the current log file used by the UI logs.

-**Location to save logs:** Location where log files should be saved, this should be configured if default directory where {{SITENAME}} is installed do not have sufficient space to store log files.
-By default, logs are stored in default directory where {{SITENAME}} is installed.
+**Location to save logs:** Location where log files should be saved, this should be configured if default directory where <code class="expression">space.vars.SITENAME</code> is installed do not have sufficient space to store log files.
+By default, logs are stored in default directory where <code class="expression">space.vars.SITENAME</code> is installed.

 * If you change the default location to another location, all the older logs will be copied to the updated location, except for Tomcat Server logs.
 The new logs will be logged at the updated location.